-- A. It is agreed that the purpose of this initiative is to reduce recidivism and parolee revocation by increasing community based treatment and support for the identified program population. - B. This Cooperative Agreement constitutes the processes, understandings and duties and/or responsibilities of the parties with respect to the subject matter of this Agreement, and it may be amended only by means of a written instrument signed by both parties. - C. Any formal written correspondence between the parties which is required and/or occurs as a result or action of this Agreement, should be mailed to the following addresses:
+- A. This Cooperative Agreement constitutes the processes, understandings and duties and/or responsibilities of the parties with respect to the subject matter of this Agreement, and it may be amended only by means of a written instrument signed by both parties. - B. Any formal written correspondence between the parties which is required and/or occurs as a result or action of this Agreement, should be mailed to the following addresses: